BryanJ1ang/Blackjack/README.md

 include other card games as it is comprised of a Module containing a Card and Deck class with methods for shuffling, inserting and drawing cards.

 ## Known Bugs
-* Deck does not reshuffle between sessions in the web game
+* Deck has the same shuffle between sessions. (i.e. player 1 will always be dealt a 3 and 2 in the first round)
 * SPLIT Button not yet implemented properly, currently does nothing